 So you are ready for your lifetime vacation to the spectacular Galapagos Islands but you are unsure about what to bring?
 This Galapagos Packing list will help you bring the essentials to your amazing trip.

-Besides, I was backpacking through South America and I had so much with me.
-I left some of my clothes and accessory in an hotel in Quito and took the essential with me.
-I was happy with my choice but I wished I had some other accessories that would have made my life easier or let’s say more practical, such as a dry bag for example.
+I was backpacking through South America, and I had so much with me.
+I left some of my clothes and accessory in a Quito hotel and took the essentials with me.
+I was happy with my choice, but I wished I had some other accessories that would have made my life easier or, let’s say, more practical, such as a dry bag, for example.

 The good news is that you don’t really need much to enjoy the Galapagos thanks to the warm climate.

 It’s a very laid back place and even if you are staying in one of the few luxury hotels, they have still a quite casual ambiance.

 Here I am showing you how your Galapagos packing list is the shortest you have ever had! 🙂

 - Shorts and T-shirts.
 I found these kinds of shorts very practical, especially during the boat tours where you can get wet very easily, as they dry fast.

 - Swimsuits.
 Here some swimsuits ideas if you wish to buy a new outfit for this special occasion.

 - Hat (if you use it, I didn’t)